cadeyrn/keep-or-delete-bookmarks/README.md

 ## Description

 **Cleaning up bookmarks is boring.
-The Firefox add-on Keep or Delete Bookmarks combines this task with some fun by allowing you to sort the bookmarks like on "Tinder" or similar services.**
+The Firefox add-on Keep or Delete Bookmarks brings some fun to this task by allowing you to sort out the bookmarks like on "Tinder" or similar services.**

 The add-on randomly displays one bookmark, including the title, the URL and the containing bookmark folder.
 The user has several options: